-In November 2018 I was honored to be elected as District 1 Councilor to the first term of Amherst’s new Town Council.
+In November 2018 and November 2021, I was honored to be elected and re-elected as District 1 Councilor to the Town Council.
 Creation of the Council marked a historic change for Amherst.
 One that is still evolving!

-I am running for re-election with the central goals of shepherding a new elementary school from design to completion and continuing to use my skills as an economist to address Amherst’s fiscal and growth challenges.
+I am running for re-election for a third term with the central goals of seeing the new elementary school move from design to construction and continuing to use my skills as an economist to address Amherst’s fiscal challenges.

-My experience on the Council will provide a strong base to build on as we emerge from the pandemic and look to the future.
+My experience on the Council will provide a strong base to build on as we look to the future.
 My co-councilors and fellow committee members have elected me Chair of the Elementary School Building Committee, the Joint Capital Planning Committee, and Vice Chair of the Finance Committee.

-- Begin building a new elementary school that garners broad support, with a strong educational program and green “net-zero” construction
+- Build a new elementary schoolthat supports a strong educational program and provides a model of green “net-zero” construction

 - Prioritize spending on urgent needs to minimize taxpayer impact

-I will draw on my experience as a policy analyst and public activist as well as my time on the Town Council.
-I have been active in debates about zoning and public safety solutions, analysis of the Town’s budget, keeping voting polls open, and enacting bylaws.
+I will draw on my experience as a policy analyst and public activist as well as my years on the Town Council.
+I have been active in debates about zoning, public safety solutions, analysis of the Town’s budget, keeping voting polls open, and bylaws.

-As Councilor, I will work to sustain and enhance the quality of life and diversity that makes Amherst such a special place.
-Success will depend on a Council that values transparency, accountability, fiscal responsibility, and open-minded councilors.
+As Councilor, I will continue to work to sustain and enhance the vibrancy and diversity that makes Amherst such a special place.
+Success will depend on a Council that values transparency, accountability, fiscal responsibility, and keeping open-minds.

-Amherst has been my home for more than 40 years and given much to my family.
-To give back, I commit to listen, weigh choices, and continue be a strong independent, progressive voice for residents of District 1 and all of Amherst.
+Amherst has been my family’s home for more than 40 years and given much to all of us.
+To give back, I commit to listen, weigh choices, and continue be a strong independent voice for residents of District 1 and all of Amherst.